dotnet/docs-maui/docs/user-interface/menu-bar.md

 :::image type="content" source="media/menubar/menubar-net7.png" alt-text="Screenshot of menu bar in .NET 7.":::

+> [!NOTE]
+> On Mac Catalyst, menu items are added to the system menu bar.

 In this example, each `MenuFlyoutItem` defines a menu item that executes an `ICommand` when selected.

+::: moniker range=">=net-maui-8.0"

+Keyboard accelerators can be added to menu items in a menu bar, so that a menu item can be invoked through a keyboard shortcut.
+For more information, see [Keyboard accelerators](~/user-interface/keyboard-accelerators.md).

+::: moniker-end

 ## Display icons on menu items